tifanihusna/starter-academic/content/publication/APJRS/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: 'In *Asia-Pacific Journal of Regional Science*, Forthcoming'
+publication: 'In *Asia-Pacific Journal of Regional Science* (Forthcoming)'
-publication_short: 'In *APJRS*'
+publication_short: 'In *Asia-Pacific Journal of Regional Science* (Forthcoming)'

 abstract: >-
   This study examined the effect of cross-district minimum wage differentials on workers’